 1998 - Intel to acquire Chips and Technologies.

-1969 - Intel releases its first product, the 3101 Schottky TTL bipolar 64-bit static random-access memory (SRAM).
-In the same year Intel released the 3301 Schottky bipolar 1024-bit read-only memory (ROM).
+1969 - Intel released its first product, the 3101 Schottky TTL bipolar 64-bit SRAM (static random-access memory).
+In the same year, Intel released the 3301 Schottky bipolar 1024-bit ROM (read-only memory).